Automattic/wp-calypso/packages/calypso-color-schemes/README.md

 } );
 ```

-The JS output can't be used this way until https://github.com/postcss/postcss-custom-properties/issues/255 is solved.
+The JS output can't be used this way until [this issue](https://github.com/postcss/postcss-custom-properties/issues/255) is solved.

 ### Note on using the JS/JSON outputs